bmlt-enabled/bmlt-root-server/CONTRIBUTING.md

 Database Password: rootserver
 ```
 Note that the Database Host is `db` rather than the usual `localhost`.
 If you start with the install wizard, normally
-you need an empty database, but the `bmlt` database already contains sample data.
+you need an empty database, but the `rootserver` database already contains sample data.
 A convenient alternative to dropping
-and (re) creating `rootserver` is to use the provided `rootserver` database, and to change the Table Prefix to `na2`, as above.
-If you need
+and (re) creating `rootserver` is to use the provided `rootserver` database, and to change the Table Prefix to `na2`, as
-to run the installer again, just use a new Table Prefix each time (`na3` etc).
+above.
+If you need to run the installer again, just use a new Table Prefix each time (`na3` etc).

 Finally, as with the earlier directions, when finished exit by pressing ctrl+c or by running `docker-compose down`.